alfphaderp/Self-Destruct/README.md

 # Self-Destruct-Sequence
-Self Destruct Sequence is an application that bombs your screen with errors and consoles, eating up CPU and memory and eventually shutting it down.
+Self Destruct Sequence is an application that bombs your screen with errors and consoles, eats up CPU and memory, and eventually shuts your computer down.
 Additionally, it also plays a bunch of sounds by printing the BEL character continuously in console windows.
 This application is **not destructive** and was made for fun.
 <p align="center">
   <img src="./res/Nuke.png" alt="Nuke">
 </p>